JustGritt/Ruby-Project/README.md

 # Ruby Fitness Project (RFP)

 > <br>This is a school project in which we have to develop a website from scratch with Ruby on Rails.
+Note that this project is not a real project, but a project that we have to develop in order to learn Ruby on Rails.
+>
+> Note that to start the project, you need:
+> ➤ Rails 5.2.8 or higher.
+> ➤ Ruby 2.5.9 or higher.
 > <br>

 </br>